 The Internal Revenue Service requires your employer to take money out of your check every payday to pay your taxes.
-The purpose is simple.
-Payroll tax deductions mean you pay most of your taxes as you go, so that you do not receive a huge bill when it comes time to file your taxes.
+The purpose is simple: Payroll tax deductions mean you pay most of your taxes as you go so that you do not receive a huge bill when it comes time to file your taxes.
 Most states and some municipalities also levy income taxes and require payroll deductions.
-If you live in one state and work in another, notify your employer, so that she deducts the correct taxes.
+If you live in one state and work in another, notify your employer, so that it deducts the correct taxes.
 If you are self-employed, you do not have an employer who takes taxes out of your paycheck.
 Instead, you must pay estimated taxes yourself each quarter.

 Factors That Affect Tax Rates